Wyrdware/marching-cubes-terrain/README.md

 ## 🧱 Features

 - **Scalar Field-Based Terrain**
   Terrain is generated from a scalar field stored in a dictionary keyed by `Vector3Int`.
-Each field value is sampled, cached, and generated on demand using a flexible strategy system.
+Each field value is sampled, cached, and generated through a strategie pattern.

 - **Marching Cubes Mesh Generation**
   Chunks are polygonized using the marching cubes algorithm, creating smooth, curved surfaces based on field thresholds.